Allan D. Levi, M.D., Ph.D., FACS

 - Neurological Surgery

-- Chief of Neurosurgery, University of Miami Hospital
+- Chairman of Neurosurgery, University of Miami MILLER School of Medicine Service Chief of Neurosurgery, Jackson Memorial Hospital

 Top Doctors (Castle Connolly)

 Elected Member of the American Academy of Neurological Surgery